Thuria (Messenia)

 Pausanias found two cities of this name.
-The Thuriatae had descended from the summit of the lofty hill of the upper city to dwell upon the plain; but without abandoning altogether the upper city, where a temple of the Syrian Goddess still stood within the town walls.
-There are considerable remains of both places.
-Those of Upper Thuria are on the hill of the village called Paleókastro, divided from the range of mountains named Makryplái by a deep ravine and torrent, and which commands a fine view of the plain and gulf.
+The original city on the acropolis is on the hill above the village of Paleókastro and divided from the range of mountains named Makryplái by a deep ravine and torrent, and which commands a fine view of the plain and gulf.
+A temple of the Syrian Goddess stood within the town walls.
 The remains of the walls extend half a mile (800 m) along the summit of the hill.
-Nearly in the centre of the ruins is a quadrangular cistern, 10 or 12 feet (3 or 4 m) deep, cut out of the rock at one end, and on the other side constructed of masonry.
+Near the centre of the ruins is a quadrangular cistern, 10 or 12 feet (3 or 4 m) deep, cut out of the rock at one end, and on the other side constructed of masonry.
 The cistern was divided into three parts by two cross walls.
 Its whole length is 29 paces; the breadth half as much.
-On the highest part of the ridge there are numerous ruins, among which are those of a small Doric temple, of a hard brown calcareous stone, in which are cockle and muscle shells, extremely perfect.
-In the plain at Paleá Lutra are the ruins of a large Roman building, standing in the middle of fig and mulberry grounds.
-William Martin Leake, who visited in the 19th century, observes that "it is in an uncommon state of preservation, part even of the roof still remaining.
+On the highest part of the ridge there are numerous ruins, among which are those of a small Doric temple, of a hard brown calcareous stone in which are cockle and mussel shells.

+The later lower city was on the plain at Paleá Lutra where are the ruins of a large Roman building, standing in the middle of fig and mulberry grounds.
+William Martin Leake, who visited in the 19th century, observed that "it is in an uncommon state of preservation, part even of the roof still remaining.
 The walls are 17 feet high, formed of equal courses of Roman tiles and mortar.
 The roof is of rubble mixed with cement.
 The plan does not seem to be that of a bath only, as the name would imply, though there are many appearances of the building having contained baths: it seems rather to have been the palace of some Roman governor.
 As there are no sources of water here, it is to be supposed that the building was supplied by an aqueduct from the neighbouring river of Pídhima."

-Its site is located near the modern Aithaia/Hellenika.
+Its site is near the modern Aithaia/Hellenika.